getsentry/freight/README.md

 This service is intended to augment your existing deployment processes.
 It should improve on what you may already have, or help you fill in what you're missing.

-The overarching goal of teh system is to provide easy manual and automated deploys, with a consistent central view of the world.
+The overarching goal of the system is to provide easy manual and automated deploys, with a consistent central view of the world.

 It's not designed to replace something like Heroku, or other PaaS services, but rather to work *with* your existing processes, no matter what they are.